seanredmond/heniautos/guide/festival-calendar-basics.md

     BCE 424/423   | Thargēliṓn            | BCE 0423-May-10 |   30
     BCE 424/423   | Skirophoriṓn          | BCE 0423-Jun-09 |   29

-The command `heniautos 424` gives us the year that began in 424 BCE (that is, 424/3) The `-m` option tells Heniautos to output a monthly summary.
+The command `heniautos 424` gives us the year that began in 424 BCE (that is, 424/3) The `-m` option tells Heniautos to output a monthly summary (see [`heniautos` Command](heniautos-command.md) for details).
 The fields are the Athenian Year, the month, the Julian date of the first day of the month, and the number of days in the month.
 As you can see, actual astronomical lunations _are_ either 29 or 30 days, but they do _not_ alternate regularly.
 This is more clear on a chart of the full and hollow months:

 ![424/3 BCE](img/424.png)